All photos on our site are of IWMF members.

 Both a liquid bone marrow sample (bone marrow aspiration) and a solid bone sample (bone marrow biopsy) may be taken during the procedure.

-One of the primary means of assessing a WM patient’s disease status is periodic blood tests.
+One of the primary means of assessing a WM patient’s disease status is periodic blood testing.
 Among the more common test sets are the Comprehensive Metabolic Panel (CMP), Complete Blood Count (CBC), and Immunoglobulins.

 Each of the sets serves a specific purpose, as detailed below.
 There are several items in each set; explanations of each item, along with their typical reference ranges of normal values are provided in further detail in PDF format.

 Below are some useful common terms that you may find in lab reports, hear your oncologist use, or read in medical articles about Waldenstrom’s macroglobulinemia.

 Terms are also available in the glossaries of the IWMF booklets entitled Basic Immunology and Questions and Answers, which are located on this website in IWMF Publications.